cray1/CS-460-JspPages-2015/ReadMe.txt

  | Sect.
 Leader:  Shuo Yang
  |     Due Date:  December 8th, at the beginning of class
  |
- |     Language:  Java, html, jsp, jstl
+ |     Languages:  Java, html, jsp, jstl
  |     Packages:  java.io
  |                java.util
  |                java.sql
  |
- |  Compile/Run:  move ROOT directory into existing tomcat directory
+ |  Compile/Run:  move contents of ROOT directory into an existing tomcat ROOT directory
- |                in web browser go to: (where XXXXX is port number of your choice)
+ |                in web browser go to: (where XXXXX is port number of your tomcat server chosen in $HOME/tomcat/conf/server.xml)
  |
  |                lectura.cs.arizona.edu:XXXXX
  |
  +-----------------------------------------------------------------------------------------------------
  |
  |  Description:  The purpose of this program is to embed the SQL language within the Java
- |                programming language in order to access and manipulate database queries
+ |                programming language and JSP + JSTL in order to access and manipulate database queries
  |                from a web based interface.
 Through the tomcat server and oracle database
  |                system, jsp pages implement the structure and functionality of the database
  |                of “The EasyDrive School of Motoring” case study.
  |
- |        Input:  The user can provide data input for all 12 tables and their respective keys.
+ |        Input:  The user can provide data input (insert, delete, (update for Office table only)) for all 12 tables and their
+ |                respective keys.
+ |
  |                The input is received through web based forms.
 The tables included are:
  |                       Office           WrittenTest
  |                       Staff            Client